spinnaker/spinnaker.io/content/en/docs/reference/artifacts-with-artifactsrewrite/in-appengine/index.md

 ---
 title: "Artifacts In App Engine"
 linkTitle: "Artifacts In App Engine"
-weight:
-description:
+description: Spinnaker supports using Google App Engine artifacts several ways.
 ---

-Artifacts can be used for several things in the Google App Engine provider:
+Artifacts can be used for the following in the Google App Engine provider:

 1. They can be used to reference a GCS bucket that contains source code to be deployed on Google App Engine.
 2. They can be used to reference a docker image stored in Google Container Registry to be deployed on App Engine Flex.